-The University seeks to resolve all Reports of sex discrimination and/or sexual

-01.03.01 Procedures for the Resolution of Title IX Reports Page 3 of 53 exploitation as promptly as reasonably possible.
+The University seeks to resolve all Reports of sex discrimination and/or sexual exploitation as promptly as reasonably possible.
 Best efforts will be made to follow the time frames discussed below.

 In calculating time periods, "business days" do not include weekends or UAH holidays.
 All time frames may be extended when necessary to ensure the integrity and completeness of the investigation, accommodate the availability of witnesses, accommodate delays by the parties, account for University breaks or vacations, or address other legitimate reasons, including the complexity of the investigation (including the number of witnesses and volume of information provided by the parties) and the severity and extent of the alleged conduct.
 Any extension of the timeframes, and the reason for the extension, will be shared with the parties in writing.